adhamkaraman/CustomersTransactions/README.md

 2- Start the JSON server for the local server to get the API data, write this command : json-server --watch db.json --port 5000

-Alternatively, you can try write this command if the previous did not work: npm run server
+Alternatively, you can try write this command if the previous did not work : npm run server

-3- In a separate terminal, start the React application: npm start The application should now be running at http://localhost:3000.
+3- In a separate terminal, start the React application : npm start

+The application should run at http://localhost:3000.